rtvd/harmonia/terminals/xfce4-terminal/README.md

 It should be enough to put the files into ~/.config/xfce4/terminal/colorscheme directory.

-After that you could be select the colour present by right-clicking on the terminal, and then going to "Preferences ..." > "Colours" > "Load presets ..."
+After that you could be select the colour preset by right-clicking on the terminal, and then going to "Preferences ..." > "Colours" > "Load presets ...".

 ## Colour Schemes